- Why should I supplement my horse with GI tract aids like probiotics, prebiotics, and stomach buffers?

 - What is the difference between the original Neigh-Lox and Neigh-Lox Advanced?

-The original Neigh-Lox was developed to maintain normal stomach pH thereby protecting the sensitive stomach lining from excess acid accumulation.
-It contains ingredients that buffer acid and coat the stomach lining.
-By maintaining healthy tissues in the stomach your horse’s risk of developing gastric ulcers is greatly reduced.
+The original Neigh-Lox was developed to maintain normal acid levels and a healthy mucosal lining in the stomach.
+By maintaining healthy environment in the stomach your horse’s risk of developing imbalances is greatly reduced.

 - Will Neigh-Lox Advanced cure stomach ulcers in horses?

-Neigh-Lox Advanced contains a proprietary combination of antacids and coating agents designed to support reduced levels of excess acid associated with gastric ulcers (EGUS) in horses.
-Neigh-Lox Advanced is an affordable way to maintain a healthy stomach and to manage horses with mild to moderate ulceration (grades 1-3).
-Neigh-Lox Advanced supports a lower risk of reoccurrence in horses that have already been treated with omeprazole for gastric ulcers.
+No, Neigh-lox is not a drug and will not cure ulcers.
+However, Neigh-Lox Advanced does contains a proprietary combination of ingredients designed to support normal acid levels in the stomach.
+Neigh-Lox Advanced is an affordable way to maintain a healthy stomach.
+Neigh-Lox Advanced is an appropriate digestive supplement to use following a course of omeprazole used for treating gastric ulcers.
 Additionally, Neigh-Lox Advanced provides fermentation metabolites and S. boulardii that support the healing of damaged tissues as well as maintaining a strong immune system able to fight off outside invaders that might cause GI tract irritation.

 - Why do today’s horses have so much trouble with their digestive systems?